manesec/spose-thread/README.md

 Squid Pivoting Open Port Scanner

-mode by @manesec, add threading support and setup.py.
+mod by @manesec, add threading support and setup.py.

 Detecting open port behind squid proxy for CTF and pentest purpose using http proxy method.
 Only for Python 3 version.